This will be the debut post for the massive Vinyl Swarm section.

 *This album is self-titled just like the band’s début but it is a completely different album.

-*to transport you directly back to the 80′s (when these reviews were written -ed), we will continue to keep the language in the posts & reviews “present tense” even though this is 2010.
+*To transport you directly back to the 80′s (when these reviews were written -ed), we will continue to keep the language in the posts & reviews “present tense” even though this is 2010.
+Please subscribe below to receive our posts via email.